Autumn gold: A lone walker enjoys the autumn colours in the heart of Delamere Forest

 Walking in Delamere Forest

-From Manley Common, the Sandstone Trail runs through leafy Delamere Forest.
+From Manley Common, the Sandstone Trail, on Cheshire’s Sandstone Ridge, runs through leafy Delamere Forest.
 Modern Delamere Forest Park is all that remains of the once vast medieval hunting forests of Mara and Mondrem – where deer, wolves and wild boar roamed until they were hunted out in the 17th century.

 Today, the forest paths and tracks wind through mixed plantations of conifers and broadleaved trees, to pass the huge ink-black lake of Blakemere, busy with gulls and dragonflies in summer.